DsTyM/PharmaciesOnDutyAttica/README.md

 # PharmaciesOnDutyAttica
-Pharmacies on duty attica is a web application where it gets the pharmacies on duty from the official Pharmacists Association of Attica Website: [http://www.fsa.gr/duties.asp](http://www.fsa.gr/duties.asp) and provide them as a REST API.
+Pharmacies on duty attica is a web application where it gets the pharmacies on duty from the official Pharmacists Association of Attica Website: [http://www.fsa.gr/duties.asp](http://www.fsa.gr/duties.asp) and provide them as a REST API in JSON format.

-It uses htmlunit to interact and crawl the fsa.gr website and jsoup to scrape the data (the available pharmacies per day, pharmacies' information and the different working hours available).
+It uses HtmlUnit to interact and crawl the fsa.gr website and jsoup to scrape the data (the available pharmacies per day, pharmacies' information and the different working hours available).
 It also uses MySQL to save the data on the server and Spring Boot to provide the Rest API.